troubling/hummingbird/HAIO.md

 # Hummingbird All In One (HAIO)

-To get started developing Hummingbird, you need to have Ubuntu 16.04, copy the [hummingbird executable](https://troubling.github.io/hummingbird/bin/hummingbird) to the system, and run `hummingbird init haio`.
+To get started developing Hummingbird you need to have Ubuntu 16.04 and then copy the [hummingbird executable](https://troubling.github.io/hummingbird/bin/hummingbird) to the system, run `hummingbird init haio`, and finally run the resulting `./hummingbird-init-haio.sh`.
 This will install, download, and configure everything needed to start writing and testing Hummingbird code.

 You may want to setup sudo to allow you to switch without entering a password; less secure, but maybe fine for a privately contained virtual machine: